AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 "webrequester:5600."
 Set your port to 80 (HTTP) and select the main target group you created earlier.
 Create the service with 1 task.

+**Checkpoint**: At this point, you'll be able to check whether or not the service is up and running correctly using the following processes:

+* **SSH into your EC2 Instance**: Using the pem file you refrerenced in step 4, connect to the EC2 instance created to host your containers, run ```docker ps```, and confirm that the three services are running.

 ## Step 9: Map Your Domain to Route 53

 Login to the [Route 53 control panel for ambulnz-dev.com](https://console.aws.amazon.com/route53/home?region=us-west-2#resource-record-sets:ZQX48K9VKMJTV).
 Create a new A-Type recordset and make a note of the name.
 Set alias to true and point the alias to your load balancer.